 The adoption of Federated Identity Providers within the EGI Community

+Main purpose

 The goal of the VT is to explore the current coverage of NGIs with identity federations and their potential for within EGI.

+Steps taken

 The VT started in the middle of December 2011 and consists of representatives from seven NGIs (Czech Republic, France, Greece, Ireland, Italy, Germany, and Switzerland).
 In order to assess the readiness of the NGIs in adopting of the Terena Certificate Service, a questionnaire has been developed and thoroughly discussed.

+Outcome

 Most of the participating NGIs has collected the results and filled in the questionnaire.
 The results so far have revealed a large difference between the NGIs in terms of the support and availability of the TCS in the NGIs.
 Proposing alternative ways of utilizing of the identity federations and their assessment will be the main task of the VT in the next months.

 EGI Compendium

+Main purpose

 The Virtual Team project "EGI Compendium" has been established 5th December 2001 to meet the need of EGI for a structured collection of information describing NGIs/EIROs and their relationships to the user communities.
 The goal is to:

 Increase the visibility of NGI structures.